DestinationsEurope

 Latvians suffered occupation from both Nazis and the Soviet Union (the Soviet occupied twice).
 The museum tells the chilling, yet incredibly important story of the terror, the atrocities, the opposition, the faith and finally, the regained freedom.

-Unlike other items on this list, the museum of the occupation is not a fun one, but it will be one to leave you with plenty of food for thought, as well as gratitude for every bit of freedom that you have.
+Unlike other items on this list, the museum of the occupation is not a fun one, but it will leave you with plenty of food for thought, as well as gratitude for every bit of freedom that you have.

 Visit the Riga Ghetto and Latvian Holocaust Museum